Pegasus FAQs - Frequently Asked Questions¶

 If you are new to Pegasus and HPC clusters, review this documentation on the Pegasus system, the job scheduler, and modularized software.

-CCS ACS does not install, provide support for, or provide documentation on how to code in your preferred software.
+IDSC ACS does not install, provide support for, or provide documentation on how to code in your preferred software.
 ACS documentation contains information on using software in a Linux cluster environment.

 How do I join a project?¶